docker/docs/datacenter/dtr/2.2/guides/admin/configure/deploy-a-cache.md

 ![](../../images/cache-docker-images-3.png){: .with-border}

-DTR knows about the cache we've created, so we just need to configure our DTR user settings to start using that cache.
+Now that DTR knows about the cache we've created, we just need to configure our DTR user settings to start using that cache.

-In the DTR web UI, navigate to your **user profile**, click the **Settings** tab, and change the **Content cache** settings to use the **region-us** cache.
+In the DTR web UI, navigate to your **user profile**, click the **Settings** tab, and change the **Content Cache** settings to use the **region-us** cache.

 ![](../../images/cache-docker-images-4.png){: .with-border}